THE DOVER WAR MEMORIAL PROJECT

 see also Frontline Britain

 William George Marsh.
 He died on 5 October 1942, aged 36 at his home at 28 Adrian Street.
-He was the son of Mr. W. H. Marsh.
-His father and mother were injured and were rescued from beneath deep rubble (RH).
+William's father and mother were injured and were rescued from beneath deep rubble (RH)

-He was buried at St Mary's on 10th October, the cortege leaving from 239 London Road.
-His coffin was draped with the Union Flag and borne by workmates from Messrs Hoare, Gothard, and Bond, Ltd.
+William was buried on 10 October at St Mary's, Dover.
+26 ZE.
+The cortège left from 239 London Road and his coffin was draped with the Union Flag, borne by workmates from Messrs Hoare, Gothard, and Bond Ltd

 May, E. N.

 Ethel Nellie May.
 She died on 7 May 1941, aged 21, at the Market Square, during a shelling attack at sunset, and remained unidentified until the following day.
-She is buried at Charlton.
+She was buried on 13 May at Charlton, Dover.
+Grave 2 D, with the funeral leaving from 31 Hamilton Road and members of the FAP acting as bearers.
+The funeral was conducted by Rev E C Galpin with Captain Geary of the Day Star Mission assisting.

-She was the daughter of T. C. and E. M. May, of Hougham Lodge Farm, Church Hougham, who laid a wreath, "Her broken-hearted Mum, Dad, and family"..
+She was the daughter of Thomas Charles and Ethel Maud May (formerly Coleman), of Hougham Lodge Farm, Church Hougham, who laid a wreath, "Her broken-hearted Mum, Dad, and family"

 Mrs Maycock, courtesy Dover ExpressMr Maycock, courtesy Dover ExpressMaycock, M. A. and W. C.

-Mary was the daughter of the late Charles Francis Coughlan and Ethel Lilian Rose Coughlan, of Folkestone, while her husband William, was 31, and son of Louisa Maycock, of 20 Chilham Road, Cheriton, Folkestone, and of the late William C. Maycock.
+Mary was the daughter of the late Charles Francis Coughlan and Ethel Lilian Rose Coughlan, of Folkestone, while her husband William, was 31, and son of Louisa Maycock, née Wood, of 20 Chilham Road, Cheriton, Folkestone, and of the late William Walter Maycock, who died in 1928.

 PC Maycock had joined the force in 1931, and was a keen athlete.
-He was a swimmer and water polo player, member of the Police and Dover Swimming Clubs, and was also a boxer, having on three occasions competed in the Police Boxing Finals at the Albert Hall.
+He was a swimmer and water polo player, member of the Police and Dover Swimming Clubs, and was also a boxer, having on three occasions competed in the Police Boxing Finals at the Albert Hall, London

 When they died, PC Maycock had just arrived home from duty.
-It was Mrs Maycock's thirtieth birthday, and she had that week traveled home from Southall, in order to spend the day with her hPeter and Stella Maycock, courtesy Mrs C Cookusband.
+It was Mrs Maycock's thirtieth birthday, and she had that week travelled home from Southall Middlesex, in order to spend the day with her hPeter and Stella Maycock, courtesy Mrs C Cookusband.
 One of their cousins recollected the tragedy.
 "I saw the plane come down and explode ...
 They said at the time the plane may have hit a barrage balloon cable.
 They were both killed.
 I remember going over to see it (the wreckage).
 There was nothing left, not a brick standing. ...
-So very sad, they were such a lovely couple."
+So very sad, they were such a lovely couple"

-In 1960, Stella qualified as a SRN at Charing Cross Hospital. in 1960.
-She is married to Keith, and they now live in North Wiltshire, close to their three sons, Andrew, Mark, and Clive.
-Her brother Peter joined the Royal Navy, and was serving as a Lieutenant when he was sadly killed on 27th November 1962, in a flying accident at Greencastle, Northern Ireland.
+In 1960, Stella qualified as a SRN at Charing Cross Hospital.
+She is married to Keith, and they had three sons, Andrew, Mark, and Clive, near to whom they live.
+Her brother Peter joined the Royal Navy, and was serving as a Lieutenant when he was sadly killed on 27 November 1962, with five others, in a flying accident at Greencastle, Northern Ireland.
 He was 27.
-He is buried at Helston, Cornwall, in the RNMAS Culdrose RC section.
+He is buried at Helston, Cornwall, in the RNMAS Culdrose RC Section

-Stanley Maycock, William Maycock's brother, continued the family's sporting traditions.
+Stanley Maycock, William's older brother, continued the family's sporting traditions.
 He was a President of the Channel Swimming Association, and, like William, swam in cross-Channel relay teams.
 He also joined the police force, and was a keen boxer.
 He died in 1986, his beloved wife Grace in 2003.

 with thanks to Stella Scott-Green